-In a successful infringement action, the patent owner will also most often be granted the publication of the ruling (in publications, as well as on the defendant's website), and, if appropriate, the recall of the goods, the destruction of infringing goods or of machinery used to produce them.
+In a successful infringement action, the patent owner will also most often be granted the publication of the ruling (i.e. newspapers, magazines, the defendant's website), and, if appropriate, the recall of the goods, the destruction of infringing goods, or of machinery used to produce them.